WDTK

-WDTK (1400 kHz) is a commercial AM radio station licensed to Detroit, Michigan, and known as "The Answer."
-It broadcasts a conservative talk radio format and is owned by Salem Communications.
-The studios and offices are on Radio Plaza in Ferndale, Michigan, shared with sister station 1500 WLQV.
+WDTK (1400 AM) is a commercial radio station licensed to Detroit, Michigan, United States.
+Known as "The Answer," it broadcasts a conservative talk radio format and is owned by Salem Media Group.
+The studios and offices are on Radio Plaza in Ferndale, Michigan.

-WDTK transmits with 1,000 watts non-directional.
-The transmitter is on Midland Street near Hamilton Avenue in Highland Park, Michigan.
-Programming is also heard on 99-watt FM translator W224CC on 92.7 MHz in Detroit.
+WDTK's transmitter is sited on Midland Street near Hamilton Avenue in Highland Park, Michigan.
+Programming is also heard on low-power FM translator W224CC on 92.7 MHz in Detroit.